Ryan1931James/James_Final/README.md

 # Differential Expression Analysis Report

-This repository contains the code and environment required to reproduce the differential expression analysis in `James_Final.Rmd`.
+This repository contains the code and environment required to reproduce the differential expression analysis of the nucleus accumbens between cigarette smokers and non-smokers in `James_Final.Rmd`.
 The environment is containerized using Docker and package versions are locked with `renv`.

 ## Prerequisites